aws-samples/amplify-cdkv2-stepfunctions/README.md

 amplify push
 ```

-### Adding StepFunction using Amplify custom resource and CDK
+### Add AWS Step Function using Amplify custom resource and CDK

 Run the command to add a Amplify custom resource.